⌘+k ctrl+k

 CREATE SEQUENCE id_sequence START 1;

-ALTER TABLE tbl ADD COLUMN id INT DEFAULT nextval('id_sequence');
+ALTER TABLE tbl ADD COLUMN id INTEGER DEFAULT nextval('id_sequence');

 SELECT * FROM tbl;